Fostering Her Legal Career:

 Along with that, she found our services to be user-friendly.
-She says, “I didn’t find that anywhere else – that Canva was as user-friendly as it was.
+She says, “I didn’t find that anywhere else – that Canvas was as user-friendly as it was.
 The interface is pretty and easy to use.”
-Her professors also recorded their Zoom sessions and uploaded them to Canva.
+Her professors also recorded their Zoom sessions and uploaded them to Canvas.
 This helped her if she ever missed a course or if she needed to go back over those sessions for studying.

 After graduating from ANU, Dalyn received a promotion to Senior Paralegal from her workplace for completing her Paralegal education.
 Along with that, she sat for the State Bar certification and passed, and also became a notary public.
 She’s begun her bachelor’s degree in criminal justice and plans to sit for the Law School Admissions Test (LSAT) soon.
 In her day-to-day work, Dalyn describes it: “As a senior paralegal, I do all of our intakes, I do all of our discovery review.
 I meet with our clients if they have pleas, and if they want to go to trial, I do trial notebooks.
 I am also responsible for the federal case load we have so I meet with those clients… Anything you can think of [a Paralegal doing], I do.
 Even office management.”